Augusta Fells Savage became the first African American woman to open her own art gallery in America.

 Growing up in Florida in the 1890s, young Augusta loved playing with clay, sculpting it into little figures of animals and people.
-Her father disapproved, thinking she was wasting her time.
+Her father, a stern preacher, felt she was wasting time on idle nonsense.
 However, as she grew, Savage's sculpting talent grew too, until she had to make a choice: pursuing her dream would mean leaving behind everything she knew.
 She dared to take the step of moving to New York City, and got accepted to an art school.
 Surrounded by other artists of the Harlem Renaissance, she became an artist and an instructor, passing on her love of art to others.
 This lovely biography draws on the spare facts about Savage's life and childhood to create a warm portrait of a woman who never gave up on her dream.